Bin-deploy an ASP.NET assembly on Cloud Sites

 Load the assembly in the web.config file

 Some assemblies require different definitions in the web.config file to work correctly.
 The best way to learn how to load an assembly is to consult the vendor’s website.
-In this example, we are bin-deploying Intelligencia.UrlRewriter.dll, so we consulted the vendor’s website and found a help document that explains the configuration.
-Using this information, you could load UrlRewriter.NET by using the following example web.config configuration:
+In this example, we are bin-deploying Intelligencia.UrlRewriter.dll, you could load UrlRewriter.NET by using the following example web.config configuration:

 <?xml version="1.0" encoding="UTF-8"?> <configuration> <configSections> <section name="rewriter" requirePermission="false" type="Intelligencia.UrlRewriter.Configuration.RewriterConfigurationSectionHandler, Intelligencia.UrlRewriter" /> </configSections> <system.web> <httpModules> <add name="UrlRewriter" type="Intelligencia.UrlRewriter.RewriterHttpModule, Intelligencia.UrlRewriter" /> </httpModules> </system.web> <system.webServer> <modules runAllManagedModulesForAllRequests="true"> <add name="UrlRewriter" type="Intelligencia.UrlRewriter.RewriterHttpModule" /> </modules> <validation validateIntegratedModeConfiguration="false" /> </system.webServer> </configuration>